Steps To Buying a Home in Florida

 On the contract is specified X number of days for Inspection and Right to Cancel.
 The default on the contract is 15 days.
 That mean the Buyer must complete their due diligence and any inspections they wish to have within those 15 days.

-Depending on the type of market we are in, many offers may shorten to a 10-day Inspection Period or, at times, even less.
+Depending on the type of market we are in, many offers are shortened to a 10-day Inspection Period or, at times, even less.
 We can talk about it.
 This can also be negotiated between Buyer and Seller to accommodate their needs.

 If you decide you are going forward with the home, your second deposit is due in the escrow agent’s office and received by the other party on or before the end of your Inspection Period.

 If you are paying cash, everything happens during the Inspection Period.
-Once your Inspection Period is over, it will then get quiet until just prior to closing.
+Once your Inspection Period is over, there are no more contingencies. it will then get quiet until just prior to closing.

 MORTGAGES

 If you are financing this home, you must make your application for a mortgage within 5 days of the Effective Date.
+Remember the Effective Date?
 You’ve already been pre-approved so the process has been started.

 APPRAISAL CONTINGENCY